Florian BauerCEO Kitecraft, a Munich-based company developing a high-altitude wind power system, tackling climate change is a personal matter.

 As long as things work out.
 It takes a tenth of the material, the ecological footprint is enormously lower, it can be recycled better, but this does not mean that it is easy to build.
-Engineering and technology are needed: for a traditional plant, building a tower is enough.
+Engineering and technology are needed: for a traditional plant, "just" building a tower.

 This is why I see commercial obstacles to this type of development.